November 20th, 2023 5:18pm

 6. I will be happy if I know: Others are Suffering More than Me

 Indeed, this one would be tough to admit; think of the guilt you would feel.
-But haven’t you heard or uttered yourself these very words, “It could be worse.”
-Or, “I don’t have it have as bad as....”
-When we say these words, we say that others are worse off than us gives us some degree of security.
-And isn’t that what I’m talking about here?
-The place from where most of our happiness arises is a place of safety.
-Knowing that we could be worse off (like others) gives us some comfort.
+But haven't you heard or uttered yourself these very words, "It could be worse."
+Or, "I don't have it as bad as...."
+When we say these words, we say that others are worse off than us, which gives us some degree of security.
+And isn't that what I'm talking about here?
+The place where most of our happiness arises is a place of safety.
+Knowing that we could be worse off (like others) comforts us.
 Now, I realize some reading this are saying to me, "Speak for yourself, buddy.
-I’m not that selfish or cruel.”
+I'm not that selfish or cruel."
 But, you see, such emotions come from our primitive nature—our Automatic Brain (AB)—which fires automatically, instantaneously, and often generates thoughts, behaviors, and yes, emotions that may be difficult for us, but in a crude, animalistic way afford us security.

 7. I will be happy once I am: Resigned to Mediocrity

-You have heard it, “Blessed are the poor.”
+You have heard it, "Blessed are the poor."
 Those who accept a simple life may indeed have found happiness.
-Yet, if one accepts this life because they fear others, they are committing to the same AB dynamics as the CEO above.
+Yet, if one accepts this life because they fear others, they commit to the same AB dynamics as the CEO above.
 This comfort zone may not permit the growth for which your true nature yearns, and your true happiness arises.